izzybaer/alaska-airlines-backend/README.md

 # alaska-airlines-backend

 This is a full stack javascript flight tracker.
 The frontend was built using React, Bootstrap and Material-UI, the backend was built with MongoDB, Node, and Express.
-This entire app utilizes Promises.
+The backend emphatically utilizes Promises.

 ## tech / frameworks